apokroy/Utils/BitSet/README.md

-## BitSet
+## BitSets
-The module contains types that allow you to manipulate individual bits in the data.
+Unit contains types that allow you to manipulate individual bits in the data.

 TBitSet and TBitSetX types is a fixed-size sequence of bits.
 The sets of bits can be converted to and from strings and integers, supports bitwise AND, OR, XOR and unary NOT operators, allows Test, Set and Unset individual bits, iterate (for .. in) thorough bits.